pwall567/textmatcher/README.md

 In addition, there are a number of general operations to get data from any point in the text, and to get and set the `index` and `start` values.
 When setting these values, the new value must not be negative, and must not exceed the length of the string.

-When setting either value, if the result would be that the `index` was lower than the `start`, the other value (the one not being explicitly set) will be set to the same value.
+When setting the `index`, if the new value is less than the `start`, the `start` is set to the same value.
+Similarly, when setting the `start`, if the new value is greater than the `index`, the `index` is set to the same value.
-In other words, the `start` may never be greater than the `index`.
+In other words, the `start` will never be greater than the `index`.

 ## User Guide